 Your rate class is the biggest factor when determining the average cost of your life insurance.
 The below example rate chart demonstrates this, showing the the monthly premium costs by rate class for a 40-year-old female with a 20-year term policy and a $250,000 death benefit:

 How to get the best quotes

-So now you know that a 5 year term policy is likely not the best option for you.
-However, if you’re still looking for a short term life insurance policy, our agents are here to help you find the best carriers and rates for your unique situation.
+Just because you can no longer get 5 year term life insurance quotes does not mean there are not options.
+If you’re still looking for a short term life insurance policy, our agents are here to help you find the best carriers and rates for your unique situation.

 Just fill out our simple quote form, and our comparison engine will pull up rates from over 30 carriers in a matter of seconds.
 Choosing life insurance may seem scary, but our Insurance Geeks make the process so easy that you’ll wonder why you didn’t use us sooner.

 Great information, Thanks for sharing this informative blog with us.
 Keep sharing.